 Music industry counselling: my background

-It can be helpful to have a confidential, non-judgemental space with a counsellor or therapist who speaks your language.
+It can be helpful to have a confidential, non-judgemental space with a counsellor or therapist who speaks your language and understands the world you live and work in.

 Before training as a counsellor I spent more than twenty years working with and around musicians and others in the music industry, initially as a music journalist then later behind the scenes in areas like artist development and media coaching.